 With the New Year coming up, many people may be thinking about what they can do about reducing their personal debt, which in America has reached almost staggering levels: the average amount of household debt tops $134,000, including mortgages, credit cards, car loans and student debt.
 That’s a heavy load financially and personally – carrying more debt than you’re comfortable with, or feeling like you can’t get out from under it, is stressful.
 It also impacts your credit score and can limit your access to new credit.
+It might be a smart idea for some to consider some credit card consolidation to make those payments one loan so it is easier to budget for but I digress.

 From there, two different approaches are common: one is to start by paying off the debt with the highest interest rate first, which would save the most money; the second is to focus on paying off the smallest bill first to get it off your list, and then take the money you were paying toward that bill and combine it with what you were paying toward the second smallest bill to get that paid off more quickly, and so on.
 Of course, whichever approach you take, you need to continue to meet the minimum payments on all your debts – otherwise you may be facing late fees and missed payment penalties, making your debt grow instead of shrink.